 During each class, students will be polled on various questions, some of them matters of fact and some of them matters of opinion.
-Students taking the class in-person will response with i>clickers, which are physical objects that will be distributed for free at the beginning of the course and retrieved at the end.
-Students taking the class remotely will respond via the polling function on Zoom.
-In most cases students will work in small groups before registering their response.
+Students will respond with i>clickers, which are physical objects that will be distributed for free at the beginning of the course and retrieved at the end.
+In many cases students will work in small groups before registering their response.
+Clicker responses are scored as follows: 1 point for attending class, 2 points for each question answered, 1 point for each question answered correctly, where there is a correct answer.
+(Most questions ask for opinions and have no correct answer.)